Died in Your Arms Tonight

 - A version in Inception: Mal is already a Posthumous Character, but she "dies" one last time in Cobb's arms when Ariadne shoots her in Limbo, where Cobb is finally able to make peace with her death and let her go.

-- Fourteen Oh Eight: Room 1408 gives Enslin has a vision of his already dead daughter.
+- 1408: Room 1408 gives Enslin has a vision of his already dead daughter.
 She dies in his arms, and then her body crumbles into ash.
 And the room keeps going.

 - Parodied in the first ending of Wayne's World.

 - And on The Mask.